wp-plugins/advanced-iframe/readme.txt

 == Changelog ==
+= 6.5.5 =
+- Fix: Some spaces at the end of advanced-iframe-main-read-config.php gave a  "headers already sent by" warning on some setups.

 = 6.5.4 =
-- Fix: include_url was brocken.
+- Fix: include_url was broken.
 Now it works fine again.

 = 6.5.3 =
 - Fix: https iframe on https did show an error message which is wrong.
 Now the message only is shown if http pages are included to https pages.